xiaoyushawxia/lab1-template/README.md

 ### Task 1: src/main/java/task1 (10 marks)

 The `StudentEnrol` class is designed to manage the enrolment of students.
 Students are allowed to take up to seven courses made up of cores and electives selected from the list of cores (`coresOffered`) and electives (`electivesOffered`).
-There is an additional constraint that the number of electives enrolled by a student must be less than half of core courses this student enrolled at any time.
+There is an additional constraint that the number of electives enrolled by a student must be no more than half of core courses this student enrolled at any time.

 You are required to: